piratesephiroth/cvsatdec/README.md

 Works with ALUCARD.CHR, RICHTER.CHR, RICHTER2.CHR and MARIA.CHR.
 Their respective PRG files are required as well.

+You can use it via command line or just drag and drop the CHR file onto the executable.
 Decompressed files will be stored in a `<filename>_decompressed` folder next to the CHR file.

 **Note**: it doesn't generate image files.
 You need something like TiledGGD to visualize the decompressed data.